 - Engage in inappropriate or unnecessary physical conduct or behaviours including doing things of a personal nature that a student can do for themselves, such as toileting or changing clothes.

 - Engage in any form of physical violence towards a student including inappropriately rough physical play.

 - Use physical means or corporal punishment to discipline or control a student.

-- Develop ‘special’ relationships with students that could be seen as favouritism (for example, the offering of gifts or special treatment for specific students).
+- Develop ‘special’ relationships with students that could be seen as favouritism (for example, the offering or receipt of gifts or special treatment for specific students).

 - Engage in undisclosed private meetings with a student that is not your own child.

 - Engage in meetings with a child that is not your own, outside of school hours and without permission from AE and the child’s parent.